 - 1. Obtain the master virtual machine images required for the pod. - 2.
 Deploy the master virtual machine images to a master pod. - a.
 Deploy virtual machines using Thin Provisioning to reduce storage consumption. - b.
 Make necessary adjustments to each virtual machine in the environment. - i.
 Insert manual MAC addresses. - ii.
 Change default network to SAFETY NET. - 3.
-Import the virtual machines deployed to the NETLAB+ Virtual Machine Inventory. - 4.
+Import the deployed virtual machines to the NETLAB+ Virtual Machine Inventory. - 4.
 Activate or license the required software on each virtual machine. - 5.
-Take a snapshot of each virtual machine in the master pod labeled GOLDEN\MASTER.
-The GOLDEN\MASTER snapshot is used to clone virtual machine images for the user pods. - 6.
-Create copies of the virtual machines in the master pod on VMware host using the NETLAB+ Pod Cloning feature. - 7.
-If multiple hosts are used in the NETLAB+ environment, make a full clone of the master pod on the initial host (Host A) to the subsequent host (Host B), using the NETLAB+ Pod Cloning Feature.
+Take a snapshot of each virtual machine in the master pod labeled GOLDEN_MASTER.
+The GOLDEN_MASTER snapshot is used to clone virtual machine images for the user pods. - 6.
+Use the NETLAB+ Pod Cloning feature to create student pods from the master pod. - 7.
+If multiple hosts are used in the NETLAB+ environment, make a Full Clone of the master pod on the initial host (Host A) to the subsequent host (Host B), using the NETLAB+ Pod Cloning Feature.